 Pura Taman Ayun – Biggest of the Water Temples of Bali

 I walked into a pathway bifurcating a beautiful pond, duly guarded by the two guards whose ears wear fresh flowers.
 I passed by the typical Balinese temple gate leading to sprawling gardens.
-In the middle of the garden stood a small pond with a well-sculpted water fountain the middle.
+In the middle of the garden stood a small pond with a well-sculpted water fountain in the middle.
 A canopy sat in another corner.
-The well-maintained gardens gave an aura to the temple.
+The well-maintained gardens gave an aura to the place.
 In the middle, a path led to a flight of steps that would take me to the temple surrounded by a boundary wall.
-I see the tower with double canopy in one corner of the temple compound.
+I see the tower with a double canopy in one corner of the compound.

 Behind the main gate, the pathway has an ornate balustrade.
 Its top is in the form of a snake.
 On the side, a relief shows a Sadhu surrounded by a man playing an instrument and a woman sitting on the floor in the midst of foliage.

 There are flat platforms that I assume are used for offerings.
 Smaller platforms have shrines on them.
 All of them have an impeccably trimmed thatched slanting roof on them.
-On top of these roofs is a thunderbolt like an icon.
+On top of these roofs is a thunderbolt an icon.
 There are smaller pillar-like shrines around these platforms.

-Another similar pavilion had a cock fight scene depicted with horses standing on the side.
+Another similar pavilion had a cockfight scene depicted with horses standing on the side.

 In a corner platform, I found a few paintings as a model depicting a fierce element.
-Due to language gap, I could not gather the exact name but the formation indicates some spirit.
+Due to the language gap, I could not gather the exact name but the formation indicates some spirit.

-At the entrance, there is a huge tree which is worshipped by making offerings at a platform around you.
+At the entrance, there is a huge tree that is worshipped by making offerings at a platform around you.
 Again you can see it by walking around it.
 But you are not allowed to enter.
 Only local Hindus are allowed to enter.

 The main attraction here is the pool of water with water coming from many sprouts.
-There were queues of people standing behind each sprout for their turn to take bath.
+There were queues of people standing behind each sprout for their turn to take a bath.
 Many others wait on the platform next to the pool.
 Each sprout has a symbol associated with it.